stephenzac/stephenzac/README.md

-👋 Hello there!
-I'm Stephen, a Computer Science graduate the University of California, Irvine.
+<p align="center">👋 Hello there!
+I'm Stephen, a Computer Science graduate of the University of California, Irvine.</p>

 <!--
 **stephenzac/stephenzac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.